jcksndfrd/FlackPad/README.md

 ### *1. How to run our program*
  - Java version 1.8 or greater is required to run this application
  - Simply launch the FlackPad application (JAR)
- - A conguration file will be automatically generated if one is not in the working directory
+ - A configuration file will be automatically generated if one is not in the working directory

 ### *2. Core features*
 This application has the following core features, as per the assignment brief: